 South Carolina | SC Picture Project | Calhoun County Photos | Resurrection Lutheran Church

 Though this Gothic Revival church in Cameron was built in 1916, its congregation descends from one of the oldest continuously-worshiping Lutheran congregations in the state.
 In 1735, a large population of German immigrants settled in what are today Calhoun and Orangeburg counties.
 South Carolina had established townships in these locations, promising land to new settlers in hopes that the communities would help defend the existing European population, primarily English, against Indian attacks.

-The parent church for Resurrection Lutheran Church – originally called Church of the Resurrection – is nearby St. Matthew’s Lutheran in neighboring Creston.
+This church began in 1844 as Mt.
+Lebanon Lutheran Church, an extension of its parent church, the historic St. Matthew’s Lutheran in neighboring Creston.
 St. Matthew’s planted the seeds of numerous Lutheran congregations in the sandhills of South Carolina.
+When Mt.
+Lebanon moved two miles up the road around 1916, it was renamed Church of the Resurrection.
 Today Resurrection Lutheran Church is in a dual parish with St. Matthews Lutheran Church, meaning they share the same pastor.

 Resurrection Lutheran Church Info

 Address: 8160 Old State Road, Cameron, SC 29030

 Resurrection Lutheran Church Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Resurrection Lutheran Church, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!